Australia to triple size of protected marine park to area larger than Germany - KESQ

 The marine park’s expansion was welcomed by environmental groups, saying it is a massive win for the region’s globally significant marine life.

+The Macquarie Island Conservation Foundation told CNN it provided expert input into the public consultation process and the result was “exceptionally important for the species of Macquarie Island.”

+“These animals rely on the waters surrounding Macquarie Island for all of their food, and having this area almost completely protected will help ensure the protection of these species for future generations.”

-“Australia has given Macquarie’s wildlife the best possible chance to survive and thrive into the future,” said Fiona Maxwell, national oceans manager for the Pew Charitable Trusts, in a statement.
+Fiona Maxwell, national oceans manager for the Pew Charitable Trusts, in a statement the government of Anthony Albanese “has got the balance right.”

 Macquarie Island was awarded UNESCO World Heritage status in 1997 and the marine park established in 1999.